Trump: Sturgeon is a ‘negative force’ who ‘hurt Scotland’

 The former president then flew to Prestwick Airport and travelled to Turnberry on Tuesday, where staff lined the steps and waved hats which said “we make Turnberry great again” to greet him.

-Wearing a red baseball cap with the words “Make America Great Again” on it, Mr Trump shook hands and chatted with some of those waiting to welcome him.
+Wearing a red baseball cap with the words “Make America Great Again” on it, Mr Trump shook hands and chatted to some of those waiting to welcome him.

-He is expected to travel to his golf course at Doonbeg, Co Clare, on Ireland’s west coast later on Wednesday.
+He travelled to Ireland later on Wednesday where he was expected to visit his golf course at Doonbeg, Co Clare, on Ireland’s west coast.

 He spent two days at his Turnberry course on a visit in 2018, which was met with widespread protests, and during which he also met then PM Theresa May and the Queen during his stay.